RatWasHere/bmods/MODS.md

 This guide provides detailed instructions on creating mods for Bot Maker for Discord (BMD).

+Also, please follow the general structure when creating mods.
+Therefore, add **\_MOD** after your mod name, don't include any additional dots or spaces, and make sure to include the info object within your modded action.
+Feel free to add a short description for your action as seen in [**animeSearch_MOD.js**](https://github.com/RatWasHere/bmods/blob/master/Actions/animeSearch_MOD.js).

 ## Interface Components

 - **Separators**: "-"